RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 ## Dependencies

-The following community plugin is required to be installed and enabled.
+The following community plugins are required to be installed and enabled.

 - [Dataview](obsidian://show-plugin?id=dataview) version >= 0.5.0
 - [MathLinks](obsidian://show-plugin?id=mathlinks) version >= 0.4.0